adobe/aio-cli-plugin-cloudmanager/README.md

 ## `aio cloudmanager:environment:download-logs ENVIRONMENTID SERVICE NAME [DAYS]`

-downloads log files for the specified environment, service and log name for one or more days
+Downloads log files for the specified environment, service and log name for one or more days.
+Filtering by 1 day will return data from current time until 24 hours ago.

 ```
 USAGE